microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaIdentityProvider.md

 ## SYNOPSIS
 Get the properties and relationships of the specified identity provider configured in the tenant.
-Among the types of providers derived from identityProviderBase, you can currently get a socialIdentityProvider or a builtinIdentityProvider resource in Azure AD.
+Among the types of providers derived from identityProviderBase, you can currently get a socialIdentityProvider or a builtinIdentityProvider resource in Microsoft Entra ID.
 In Azure AD B2C, this operation can currently get a socialIdentityProvider, openIdConnectIdentityProvider, or an appleManagedIdentityProvider resource.
 This API is available in the following national cloud deployments.